ppy/osu-wiki/wiki/Ranking_Criteria/Timing_Songs_With_8-Signatures/en.md

 ## Methods of timing songs with #/8-signatures

-Generally speaking, there are 2 methods of dealing with this problem in _osu!_.
+Generally speaking, there are 2 viable methods of dealing with this problem in _osu!_.

 ### Emulating #/8-signatures